Page 1 of 2

-Everybody loves to read reviews on high cost, top of the range, PC components so it’s often easy to forget that most people who read those reviews can’t actually afford those items all the time or is even willing to spend that amount of money.
+Everybody loves to read reviews on high cost, top of the range, PC components so it's often easy to forget that most people who read those reviews can't actually afford those items.
 In fact, many of us are on a budget, either self imposed or simply because of lack of funds.
-That doesn’t mean that we don’t require certain items for our PC’s.
-And just because we are not spending top dollar for a component, doesn’t mean we have to settle for below par items.
+That doesn't mean that we don't require certain items for our PC's.
+And just because we are not spending top dollar for a component, doesn't mean we have to settle for below par items.

 One of the more common items you'll likely want to buy for your PC is an uprated heatsink to replace the standard cooler you get with a CPU.
 The past three reviews on heatsinks we've done here have been high cost monsters.
 Don't get me wrong, they've been great, but they don't exactly cater to the lesser budget.

 The does though.
 It's a tower style cooler, using the now almost obligatory heat-pipe set up, and a fan to cool the fins.
 So does it's cheap price mean it's not up to much or is it a bit of a bargain?
 Let's find out.

 |• Unmatched cooling performance – 200 Watts